Survival Guides - Hero.png

 • If a body search is going to take place, request to be done by a police officer of the same gender.

-• If you are brought to the police station, you should only be kept there at the time necessary for the person to whom you were brought.
+• If you are brought to the police station, you should not be kept beyond the time absolutely necessary for the reason you were brought in.

 In case of arrest: